Pylons/cartouche/docs/configuration.rst

     The URL of the login form.
 Users are redirected here after recovering the login name for their accounts.
 If a relative URL, it will be prepended with the Pyramid site root URL.  *Default:  /login.html*

+``cartouche.register_url``
+    The URL at which users can register for an account.
+If a relative URL, it will be prepended with the Pyramid site root URL.
+    *Default:  /register.html*

 ``cartouche.recover_account_url``
     The URL to which users are directed for recovering the login name